MicrosoftDocs/entra-docs/docs/external-id/external-identities-overview.md

 manager: celestedg

 ms.collection: M365-identity-device-management
-#customer intent: As a developer creating external-facing apps, I want to understand the capabilities of Microsoft Entra External ID, so that I can securely manage my customers' identity experiences and allow them to use their own credentials to sign in.
+#customer intent: As a developer creating apps for consumers and business customers, I want to understand the capabilities of Microsoft Entra External ID, so that I can securely manage my customers' identity experiences and allow them to use their own credentials to sign in.
 ---

 # Introduction to Microsoft Entra External ID